How to watch the 2020 NHL Stanley Cup playoffs

 What's the schedule for today?

 Dubbed the Stanley Cup Qualifiers, the initial games of the restarted NHL schedule over the last couple of weeks determined which teams advanced to the round of 16, which started last week.
 All series are best of seven games.
-Here's the schedule for today and tomorrow:
+Here's the schedule for today:

 - Philadelphia Flyers vs. Montreal Canadiens (PHI leads 3-2), 7 p.m.
 ET (4 p.m.
 PT) on NBCSN